-Research finds children living at high altitude at higher risk of mental development delaysNovember 6th, 2012 in Pediatrics
+Research finds children living at high altitude at higher risk of mental development delaysNovember 6, 2012 by Bob Yirka in Medicine & Health / Pediatrics

 (Medical Xpress)—George Wehby from the University of Iowa has been conducting a study to discover adverse mental development effects on toddlers and babies due to living at high altitudes.
 He's found, as he describes in his paper published in the Journal of Pediatrics that children living above 8,530 feet were twice as likely to be at risk of experiencing delays in their mental development as those living at or below 2,625 feet.

 To find out more about possible adverse mental development in children living at high altitudes, Wehby worked with pediatricians from South American countries Ecuador, Brazil, Argentina, Bolivia and Chile over the years 2005 and 2006.
 Pediatricians administered tests to over 2000 children living in both high and lower altitude communities.
 The tests entailed asking the children to perform tasks that measured motor skills and problem solving abilities.
 Prior research had shown that living at high altitude can impact physical development, this new research was conducted to find out if the same is true of mental development.